floh22/LeagueBroadcast/README.md

 ```
 in the same location and move the files in **build/** to **LeagueBroadcastHub/frontend/pickban/**

-Enable Champ Select in Settings
+Make sure Champ Select is enabled

-LeagueBroadcastHub will now host PickBan automatically when started
+League Broadcast will now host PickBan automatically when started

 <!-- ROADMAP -->
 ## Roadmap